INDONESIA FURNITURE AS A KEY TO NATIONAL ECONOMY

-Indonesian furniture products are among the top four export commodities in the world.
+Indonesia furniture products are among the top four export commodities in the world.
 The world recognizes Indonesia as a top furniture exporter because of its abundant raw materials.

 Even though, competing with another abundant resources like oil, textiles, and rubber.
-Indonesian furniture industry spans almost all provinces, with major concentrations in Jepara, Cirebon, Sukoharjo, Surakarta, Klaten, Pasuruan, Gresik, Sidoarjo, Jabodetabek, and other areas.
+Indonesia furniture industry spans almost all provinces, with major concentrations in Jepara, Cirebon, Sukoharjo, Surakarta, Klaten, Pasuruan, Gresik, Sidoarjo, Jabodetabek, and other areas.

 In almost all provinces, with the main locations being Jepara, Cirebon, Sukoharjo, Surakarta, Klaten, Pasuruan, Gresik, Sidoarjo, Jabodetabek, and others.

-The most in-demand Indonesian furniture products both domestically and internationally are furniture that is made from wood and rattan.
+The most in-demand Indonesia furniture products both domestically and internationally are furniture that is made from wood and rattan.
 Currently, the industry is growing also from demand for furniture made from synthetic materials and metal.

 The furniture trade in Indonesia has grown significantly, becoming one of the largest contributors to the country’s economy.

 Indonesia is one of the biggest furniture exporters in the world.
-In 2022, Indonesian furniture exporters reached approximately USD 2,5 billion, marking a significant contribution to non-oil and gas export revenues.
+In 2022, Indonesia furniture exporters reached approximately USD 2,5 billion, marking a significant contribution to non-oil and gas export revenues.
 IBAI+1The Jakarta Post+1

 In the meantime, the primary markets for Furniture Indonesia are the United States, Japan, and several European countries.
 In 2023, the United States accounted for 57% of Indonesia’s furniture exports, followed by Japan at 6,17% and other countries like Australia, the Netherlands, and Belgium.
 TrendEconomy